tranhuucanh/fastqr/prebuilt/README.md

 git push origin v1.0.0
 ```

-This will trigger the `build-binaries.yml` workflow which builds for all platforms.
+This will trigger the release workflow which builds for all platforms.

 ## License

 The pre-built binaries include statically linked libraries:
 - libqrencode (LGPL 2.1)

-As required by LGPL, users can rebuild with different versions.
-See BUILD.md for instructions.
+As required by LGPL, users can rebuild with different versions by building from source.